Which statement is part of the cell theory? | Channels for Pearson+

 1

-Recognize that the cell theory consists of three main components: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of life, and 3) All cells arise from pre-existing cells.
+Recognize the three main components of the cell theory: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of life, and 3) All cells arise from pre-existing cells.

 Evaluate each statement given in the problem against the components of the cell theory.
-The statement 'All living organisms are composed of one or more cells' directly aligns with the first component of the cell theory.
+The statement 'All living organisms are composed of cells' directly aligns with the first component of the cell theory.

-Identify that the statement 'All cells have a nucleus' is incorrect because not all cells have a nucleus; for example, prokaryotic cells do not have a nucleus.
+Consider the statement 'Cells can spontaneously generate from non-living matter.'
+This contradicts the third component of the cell theory, which states that cells arise from pre-existing cells, not spontaneously from non-living matter.

-Recognize that the statement 'Cells can spontaneously generate from non-living matter' is incorrect and contradicts the cell theory, which states that cells arise from pre-existing cells, not spontaneously from non-living matter.
+Analyze the statement 'Cells are the only organisms that can reproduce sexually.'
+This is incorrect because not all cells reproduce sexually; many reproduce asexually, and sexual reproduction involves multicellular organisms.

 Watch next

-Master Prokaryotic & Eukaryotic Cells with a bite sized video explanation from Jason Amores SumpterStart learning
+Master Introduction to Cell Signaling with a bite sized video explanation from Jason Amores SumpterStart learning

 Related Videos